University of Windsor Faculty of Law: Program

 The Faculty also offers a dual J.D. degree program with the University of Detroit Mercy which grants both a Canadian and American JD.
 The program is completed in three years, including summers, with students taking courses at both the University of Windsor and the University of Detroit Mercy to fulfil the requirements for both degrees.

 Windsor Law offers a joint J.D./M.B.A. program with the Odette School of Business.

 In 2010, the faculty began offering a joint Master of Social Work/Juris Doctor (M.S.W./J.D.) program.
 Students can take either three or four years to complete the dual degree.
 A Master of Social Work is normally a two-year professional program without a Bachelor of Social Work; it is a one-year program if entrants already hold a B.S.W. degree.

 In 2016, the first class of students were admitted to the L.L.M of Windsor Law.

-Law Student Clubs

-A number of student-run clubs and organizations exist within the Faculty: